nicholasbrar/UlamSpiral/README.md

 I'd like to attempt to define a function f: n -> d, where n is the width of the (n x n) matrix and d is the length of the max diagonal, and see if any interesting results follow.

+Update from early 2025:
+Preliminary research questions that I've defined with the hopes to revisiting when my schedule allows.

 # Results
 The interesting nature of the Ulam Spiral is rooted in the striking presence of diagonals that form.